wp-plugins/planso-forms/readme.txt

 8. Integrate your forms by inserting the generated shortcode anywhere within your site.

 == Changelog ==

+= 1.7.3 =
+* Tested for WordPress 4.3.1 compatibility

 = 1.7.2 =
 * Changes in handling the deletion of uploaded files